arantxa-ramos/labs/Lab2_NaiveBayes.md

         It is not getting deleted.

       c.
-Which two groups of people is your automoderator treating differently, even though membership in these groups doesn’t have a clear connection to comment toxicity?</li>
+Which two groups of people is your automoderator treating differently, even though membership in these groups doesn’t have a clear connection to comment toxicity?
         **Answer:**

         Cal students, since the word bears is related to negative sentences.